deg/express-stormpath/docs/social_login.rst

 The first thing you need to do is log into the `Facebook Developer Site`_ and create a new Facebook App.

-You can do this by visiting the `Facebook Developer Site`_ and clicking the "Apps" menu at the top of the screen, then select the "Create a New App" button.
+You can do this by visiting the `Facebook Developer Site`_ and clicking the "My Apps" menu at the top of the screen, then select "Add a New App".
 You should see something like the following:

 .. image:: /_static/facebook-new-project.png

-Go ahead and pick a "Display Name" (usually the name of your app), and choose a category for your app.
-Once you've done this, click the "Create App" button.
+**TODO: Image is out of date**

+Choose the "Website" button and choose a name.
+Now click "Create New Facebook App ID".

+Enter your contact email and choose a category.
+Or, choose that this is a test version of another app, if this is a copy for your dev or test server.

+Get past Facebook's captcha test, and click "Submit".

+Supply your site URL and click "Next".
+Click any of the next steps to get back to the main flow, and choose your newly-created app.

 Specify Allowed URLs
 ....................